 Distributed object computing (DOC) middleware has been applied widely to domains ranging from telecommunications to aerospace, process automation, and e-commerce.
-Although DOC middleware shields developers from many distribution challenges, it requires meta-programming mechanisms to allow applications to adapt to changing requirements or environmental conditions that occur late in an application's life-cycle without requiring obtrusive changes in existing software.
+DOC middleware shields developers from many distribution challenges and allows applications to invoke operations on target objects efficiently without concern for their location, programming language, OS platform, communication protocols and interconnects, and hardware [30].
+Historically, however, many DOC middleware solutions have tightly coupled interfaces and implementations, which makes it hard to adapt to requirement or environment changes that occur late in an application's lifecycle, i.e., during deployment and/or at run-time.